 Over the course of the last two years, in connection with a strategic initiative to increase support and other recurring revenue streams, the Company has taken a number of steps to eliminate the longstanding practice of providing Implied Maintenance Release PCS for many of its products, including Media Composer, Pro Tools and Sibelius product lines.
 In the third quarter and fourth quarter of 2015, respectively, the Company concluded that Implied Maintenance Release PCS for its Media Composer and Sibelius product lines had ceased.
 In the first quarter of 2016, in connection with the release of Cloud Collaboration in Pro Tools version 12.5, which was an undelivered feature that had prevented the Company from recognizing any revenue related to new Pro Tools 12 software sales as it represented a specified upgrade right for which vendor specific objective evidence ("VSOE") of fair value was not available, the Company concluded that Implied Maintenance Release PCS for Pro Tools 12 product lines had also ended.
-The determination that Pro Tools 12 Implied Maintenance Release PCS had ended was based on management (i) clearly communicating a policy of no longer providing any Software Updates or other support to customers that are not covered under a paid support plan and (ii) implementing robust digital rights management tools to enforce the policy.
-With the new policy and technology for Pro Tools 12 in place, combined with management's intent to continue to adhere to the policy, management concluded in the first quarter of 2016 that Implied Maintenance Release PCS for Pro Tools 12 transactions no longer exists.
 As a result of the conclusion that Implied Maintenance Release PCS on Pro Tools 12 has ended, revenue and net income in the first quarter of 2016 increased approximately \$11.1 million, reflecting the recognition of orders received after the launch of Pro Tools 12 that would have qualified for earlier recognition using the residual method of accounting.
 In addition, the elimination of Implied Maintenance Release PCS also resulted in the accelerated recognition of maintenance and product revenues that were previously being recognized on a ratable basis over a much longer expected period of Implied Maintenance Release PCS rather than the contractual maintenance period.
-The reduction in the estimated amortization period of transactions being recognized on a ratable basis resulted in an additional \$15.2 million and \$21.7 million of revenue during the three and six months ended June 30, 2016, respectively.
+The reduction in the estimated amortization period of transactions being recognized on a ratable basis resulted in an additional \$6.5 million of revenue during the three months ended March 31, 2016.

 The Company enters into certain contractual arrangements that have multiple elements, one or more of which may be delivered subsequent to the delivery of other elements.
 These multiple-deliverable arrangements may include products, support, training, professional services and Implied Maintenance Release PCS.
 For these multiple-element arrangements, the Company allocates revenue to each deliverable of the arrangement based on the relative selling prices of the deliverables.
 In such circumstances, the Company first determines the selling price of each deliverable based on (i) VSOE of fair value if that exists; (ii) third-party evidence of selling price ("TPE"), when VSOE does not exist; or (iii) best estimate of the selling price ("BESP"), when neither VSOE nor TPE exists.
-Revenue is then allocated to the non-software deliverables as a group and to the software deliverables as a group using the relative selling prices of each of the deliverables in the arrangement based on the selling price hierarchy.
+Revenue is then allocated to the nonsoftware deliverables as a group and to the software deliverables as a group using the relative selling prices of each of the deliverables in the arrangement based on the selling price hierarchy.
 The Company's process for determining BESP for deliverables for which VSOE or TPE does not exist involves significant management judgment.
 In determining BESP, the Company considers a number of data points, including:

-- the pricing established by management when setting prices for deliverables that are intended to be sold on a standalone basis; - contractually stated prices for deliverables that are intended to be sold on a standalone basis; - the pricing of standalone sales that may not qualify as VSOE of fair value due to limited volumes or variation in prices; and other pricing factors, such as the geographical region in which the products are sold and expected discounts based on the customer size and type.
+- the pricing established by management when setting prices for deliverables that are intended to be sold on a standalone basis; - contractually stated prices for deliverables that are intended to be sold on a standalone basis; - the pricing of standalone sales that may not qualify as VSOE of fair value due to limited volumes or variation in prices; and - other pricing factors, such as the geographical region in which the products are sold and expected discounts based on the customer size and type.